open-telemetry/community/projects/mainframe.md

 ### Track: Code Instrumentation
 -   Stage 1: Definition of approach for supporting instrumentation of mainframe-specific programming languages - 4Q2023.
 -   Stage 2: SDK for COBOL - 1H2024
--   Stage 3: others
+-   Stage 3: SDKs for other languages, e.g. PL/1, REXX or JCL - 2H2024

 ### Track: Collector Enhancements
--   Stage 1: Make the Collector compatible (runnable) within mainframe environments.
+-   Stage 1: Make the Collector compatible (runnable) within mainframe environments and support resource detection.
 Should be able to run from Linux on IBM Z, the Container Extension of z/OS (zCX) and the z/OS Unix System Services (USS).
 (Note: s390x support for Linux on IBM Z and zCX is already addressed by this [PR](https://github.com/open-telemetry/opentelemetry-collector-releases/pull/384)).
 -   Stage 2: Make the Collector capture resource metrics from mainframes for z/OS and Linux on IBM Z, considering both agent and gateway deployments of the Collector.
 -   Stage 3: Make the Collector capture logs from mainframes for z/OS and Linux on IBM Z, considering both agent and gateway deployments of the Collector.